S-C-Johnston/NCMC-IT_101/assignment_04/johnstons-a4.md

 ### Multiple choice

+ 6. Which of the following best describes a frame:

- 6. Logical grouping of information
+    Logical grouping of information

+ 7. At which OSI layer does routing occur:

- 7. Network layer
+    Network layer

+ 8. At which OSI layer does switching occur:

- 8. Data link layer
+    Data link layer

+ 9. At which OSI layer is MAC address located:

- 9. Data link layer
+    Data link layer

+ 10. If a workstation is moved within a network, what happens to MAC and IP:

- 10. MAC address and IP address will stay the same (within network, assuming static IP and no DHCP goofiness)
+     MAC address and IP address will stay the same

+     (within network, assuming static IP and no DHCP goofiness)

+ 11. If a workstation is moved to another network, what happens to MAC and IP:

- 11. IP address will change, MAC address will stay the same
+     IP address will change, MAC address will stay the same

+ 12. Routers pass packets between:

- 12. hosts on the different networks
+     hosts on the different networks

- 13. network address?
+ 13. Which part of IP address does a router ignore during determination:

+     Source address

+     (Destination address is obviously required, host address is effectively equivalent, and routing tables often rely on network addresses)

+ 14. MAC addresses use a ??? scheme while IP addresses use a ??? scheme

+     Flat, hierarchical

+ 15. What type of address is included in an IP header:

+     source and destination IP and MAC addresses

+     (most correct option, but an IP header is specific to a packet, and the IP header as part of that packet is encapsulated in a frame.
+The frame header contains MAC addresses, not the IP header.)

+### T/F IP addresses